-Use of the LevelPad[TM] - DP30/C microphones have a high output level, which may overload the preamps of some mixers or consoles.
-Many outboard microphone preamplifiers and preamplifiers in mixing consoles will handle as much as +24dbv at the microphone input, without distortion.
+Use of the LevelPadTM - The DP30/C microphones have a high output level, which may overload the preamps of some mixers or consoles.
+Many outboard microphone preamplifiers and preamplifiers in mixing consoles will handle as much as +24dBv at the microphone input, without distortion.
 We suggest that you check the "maximum preamp input level" specifications of your mixer or preamplifier to see if it will accommodate signal levels this high.
 Some mixers and preamps will not handle levels this high at the microphone input.
-To prevent overload, please use a LevelPad[TM] in the microphone cable feeding each DP30/C Microphones.

-Some mixer or outboard preamplifiers have a pad that can be switched in or out.
+To prevent overload, please use an Earthworks LP1530 LevelPadTM in the microphone cable feeding each Drum Periscope Microphone.
+Some mixer or outboard preamplifiers may have a pad that can be switched in or out.
 However, some of these pads are not attenuators that precede the preamplifier input, instead they only reduce the gain of the preamplifier.
 These (so called) pads will provide no input overload protection from high level microphone signals (see Fig. 1-A).
 In contrast, other outboard or mixer preamplifiers have actual pads that precede the preamplifier.
 These types of pads will provide the input overload protection that is needed (see Fig. 1-B).
 Such pads will typically provide -10dB or -20dB attenuation.
-However, due to the very high output level of the Drum PeriscopeTM microphones, -10 dB or even -20dB may not be enough attenuation when close miking snares or toms with DP30/C Microphones.
+However, due to the very high output level of the Drum Periscope[TM] microphones, -10dB or even -20dB may not be enough attenuation when close miking snares or toms with DP30/C Drum Periscope[TM] Microphones. (continued on next page)

-Figure 1-A and 1-B Preamp Input Pads

-In any case where the pad does not precede the preamplifier, or the pad does not provide enough attenuation, the Earthworks LP1530 LevelPadTM can be used and will provide either -15dB or -30dB of attenuation.
+This so-called pad, is not really a pad, it only changes the gain of the preamp, and will not prevent overload of the preamp input.
+This is an actual microphone preamp pad, which is an attenuator that will reduce level prior to the preamp input.
+Figure 1-A and 1-B Preamp Input Pads In any case where the pad does not actually precede the preamplifier, or the pad does not provide enough attenuation, the Earthworks LP1530 LevelPadTM can be used and will provide either -15dB or -30dB of attenuation.
 The LevelPadTM comes housed in a stainless steel tube with gold-plated XLR connectors on each end.
 As the LevelPadTM is inserted in the mic line, it will always precede the preamplifier input.
-It makes no difference if the LevelPadTM is inserted at the microphone, or somewhere in the middle
+It makes no difference if the LevelPadTM is either inserted at the microphone, or somewhere in the middle of the mic line, or by plugging the LevelPad directly into the preamplifier input.
+The most popular practice is to plug the LevelPadTM into the preamplifier input, which makes it more accessible to switch the attenuation settings (-15dB or -30dB) if required.
+Figures 2-A, 2-B and 2-C show how the LevelPad can be inserted into the microphone line in one of three ways as indicated below: